AdamGoldsmith/docker_swarm/README.md

     ```
     __Note:__ *For additional debug output, set the verbosity level with: `-e "verbosity_level=0"`*

-1. To only prepare and install the NFS server
-    ```
-    ansible-playbook playbooks/site.yml --tags nfs
-    ```

 1. To only prepare and install Docker
     ```
     ansible-playbook playbooks/site.yml --tags docker